Skuleskogen National Park: Climate

+It is widely known that the region’s snow depth can vary depending on elevation and maritime influence from the Bothnian Sea.
+It is thus a high possibility the given snow depth data is skewed since it is measured 30 kilometers south of the Skuleskogen National Park, meaning that the park probably receives more snowfall.

 Hydrology

 Many streams run through the park, feeding many lakes.
 The principal lakes are Tärnättvattnen (7.9 ha) and Stocksjön (6.1 ha) belonging to the watershed of the streams Skravelbäcken and Långtjärnen (3.9 ha), belonging to the watershed of the stream Nylandsbäcken.
 A non-negligible section of the park (125 ha) is made up of fens.

 Geology

 Bedrock

 The principal rock of the park is the granite of Nordingrå, the park belonging to the Nordingrå massif.
 It consists of a rapakivi granite, formed about 1500 million years ago.
 It has a characteristic bright red color and erodes easily.
 To the north-east of the park, one can also find diabase, which was formed 1200 million years ago in the faults of the Nordingrå massif.
 Since granite forms a substrate very poor in nutrients, the diabase constitutes by contrast a very fertile terrain, which permits a richer vegetation.

 The national park is traversed by several faults, like the rest of the High Coast.
 These faults were filled by deposits which marine erosion sometimes later removed.
 One of the most impressive examples of this phenomenon is Slåttdalsskrevan, east of the park : a crevasse of 40 m depth and 200 m width, which is one of the park's most visited sites.
 This crevasse was a fault filled by a vein of diabase, which was however eroded later, in part by the sea.